 Doctors are finding new ways to incorporate stem cell therapy into patient care almost on a daily basis.
 A few of the conditions that have seen great results from stem cell therapy are: overused or strained joints, arthritis, sciatica, degenerative disease of the spine, neuropathy, fibromyalgia, Autism, ADHD, autoimmune, chronic co infections (e.g. Lyme & viruses) and the list goes on.

-Stem cell therapy is not new.
 Medical practitioners have employed stem cells in the treatment of certain diseases for many decades.
-Personally, I have been using stem cell therapy for aesthetic and regenerative purposes for over 5 years and many in my field have well over a decade of experience.
+We have been using stem cell therapy in Nashville for aesthetic and regenerative purposes for over 5 years and many in my field have well over a decade of experience.
 In the past, practitioners were limited to using a patient’s own stem cells.
 Thankfully, in 2019 we have commercially available products that are extremely safe and effective.

 Until recently, doctors were only able to offer stem cell therapy by removing stem cells from the patient and transferring them to where they were needed-a so called autologous stem cell transfer.
 These cells were harvested from the patient’s bone marrow or fatty tissue.
 Harvesting stem cells from bone marrow can be painful and has some risk associated with it.

 After processing and purification, MSCs are then stored in liquid nitrogen until the time of use.
 MSC’s are immune privileged and are not recognized as being foreign by our immune system and therefore the likelihood of an allergic or immune reaction to the cells is very low.
 By FDA standards, MSC’s must have certain properties and possess certain receptors.
 It is important to know what types of products your practitioner is using as well as the reputation of the company providing the product when deciding on Nashville stem cell therapy for arthritis and pain relief.